-The global economy is entering a period of profound transformation driven by automation, robotics, and artificial intelligence.
-Unlike previous technological revolutions, which unfolded over decades, today’s advancements are accelerating at unprecedented speed.
+The global economy is entering a period of profound transformation, shaped by rapid advances in automation, robotics, and artificial intelligence.
+Unlike previous technological revolutions that unfolded gradually over decades, today’s innovations are accelerating at an unprecedented pace.

-Automation is no longer limited to repetitive factory tasks.
-It is now capable of performing analytical work, creative processes, and decision-making—roles traditionally reserved for highly skilled professionals.
-As these technologies evolve, they are reshaping industries, labor markets, and the global distribution of economic power.
+Automation is no longer limited to repetitive industrial tasks.
+It now extends into analytical work, creative processes, and even complex decision-making—areas once considered exclusive to highly skilled professionals.
+As these technologies evolve, they are fundamentally reshaping industries, labor markets, and the global balance of economic power.

-The future of work will not simply be about replacing human labor.
-It will redefine how businesses operate, how societies function, and how individuals shape their careers.
+The future of work will not simply involve replacing human labor.
+It will redefine how businesses operate, how societies function, and how individuals build and adapt their careers.

 1. The Technologies Driving the Automation Era